-A model programmed in MATLAB was used to simulate the vegetation in the estuary (Oorschot et al., 2015).
-This model simulates vegetation colonisation, growth and mortality and translates this to hydraulic roughness used in Delft3D as based on the Baptist et al. (2007) equation:
+A model programmed in Matlab was used to simulate the vegetation in the estuary (Oorschot et al., 2015).
+This model simulates vegetation colonization, growth and mortality and translates this to hydraulic roughness used in Delft3D as based on the Baptist et al. (2007) equation:

-$$C = \frac{1}{\sqrt{\frac{1}{C_b^2} + \frac{C_d n h_v}{2g}}} + \frac{\sqrt{g}}{\kappa} \ln \frac{h}{h_v},\tag{12}$$ where C is the Chézy roughness value due to the bed and vegetation roughness (\sqrt{m}/s) , C_b is the Chézy value for the bed without vegetation, C_d is the drag coefficient, n is the number of stems per square metre times the stem diameter, h_v the vegetation height and $\kappa = 0.41$ is the von Kármán constant.
+$$C = \frac{1}{\sqrt{\frac{1}{C_b^2} + \frac{C_d n h_v}{2g}}} + \frac{\sqrt{g}}{\kappa} ln \frac{h}{h_v}$$ (12)

+where C is the Chezy roughness value due to the bed and vegetation roughness (√m/s), Cb is the Chezy value for the bed without vegetation, Cd is the drag coefficient, n is the number of stems per square meter times the stem diameter, hv 20 the vegetation height and κ = 0.41 is the Von Karman constant.
 Vegetation of different ages and therefore with different characteristics can occur simultaneously in one grid cell up to a total fraction of 1.
-The Chézy value is calculated for each age class, and afterwards a total Chézy coefficient is calculated based on the fraction coverage of each age class.
+The Chezy value is calculated for each age class and afterwards a total Chezy coefficient is calculated based on the fraction coverage of each age class.

-The vegetation model divides the morphological year into 24 ecological time steps, which correspond with half a month of morphological development (Table 1).
-Following each ecological time step the hydromorphodynamic calculations are stopped and the bed level changes, water levels and flow velocities are exported from Delft3D to the vegetation model.
-A 2-week interval, during which vegetation properties are assumed constant, was chosen to capture the dominant vegetation development processes.
-Over a 2-week growth period, the species have no appreciable changes in size, and this time step balances with the computational cost that increases with a decreasing time step.
-The vegetation has both general and life-stage-specific characteristics (Tables 2 and 3).
+The vegetation model divides the morphological year in 24 ecological timesteps, which correspond with half a month of morphological development (Table 1).
+Following each ecological timestep the hydromorphodynamic calculations are stopped

+25 and the bed level changes, water levels and flow velocities are exported from Delft3D to the vegetation model.
+A two week interval, during which vegetation properties are assumed constant, was chosen to capture the dominant vegetation development processes.
+Over a 2 weeks growth period the species have no appreciable changes in size, and this timestep balances with the computational cost that increases with a decreasing timestep.
+The vegetation has both general and life-stage specific characteristics (Table 2 and 3).
 General characteristics are the seedling dimensions, i.e. shoot length and diameter and root length, maximum age, growth factors for logarithmic shoot, root and diameter development, and seed dispersal timing (Oorschot et al., 2015).
-Life-stagespecific characteristics are rules for mortality due to flooding and uprooting, number of stems per area, drag coefficient, and fraction of the grid cell surface covered with vegetation.
+Life-stage specific characteristics are rules for mortality due to flooding and uprooting, number of stems per area, drag

+5 coefficient and fraction of the grid cell surface covered with vegetation.
 All the variables in the Baptist et al. (2007) equation are thus accounted for.
-The new vegetation characteristics are then used to update the Chézy roughness field in Delft3D.
+The new vegetation characteristics are then used to update the Chezy roughness field in Delft3D.

-Colonisation takes place during the month of seed dispersal on every location where water has been present (Table 2).
-This means that all cells in the intertidal zone are colonised with Spartina anglica by the predefined colonisation density.
-Given that the tides in the model are simplified to M2, the supratidal zone where vegetation settles in nature can be seen as included as high intertidal.
-There is no seed dispersal module other than that we assume the seeds to spread through the water (hydrochorously), and neither do seeds end up above the water surface.
-This means that seedlings colonise lower intertidal areas, after which mortality determines which plants survive such that the lower intertidal zone is not occupied by plants during the flow modelling.
-We do not model rhizomic growth since this is a process occurring at a much smaller spatial scale than the grid cell size.
+Colonization takes place during the month of seed dispersal on every location where water has been present (Table 2).
+This means that all cells in the intertidal zone are colonized with Spartina anglica by the predefined colonization density.
+Given that the tides in the model are simplified to M2, the supratidal zone where vegetation settles in nature can be seen as

+- 10 included as high intertidal.
+There is no seed dispersal module other than that we assume the seeds to spread through the water (hydrochorously) and neither do seeds end up above the water surface.
+This means that seedlings colonize lower intertidal areas after which mortality determines which plants survive such that the lower intertidal zone is not occupied by plants during the flow modelling.
+We do not model rhizomal growth since this is a process occurring at a much smaller spatial scale than the grid cell size. - 15 in which G is the length or diameter of the shoot or root, $F_v$ is a characteristic growth factor for the root or shoot, and a is the vegetation age in years.
+The initial dimensions of the seedlings are defined in the general characteristics, after which plant growth is calculated yearly following the equation.

-The vegetation follows a logarithmic growth function dependent on age, which limits their growth once they mature:
+5 The vegetation follows a logarithmic growth function dependent on age, which limits their growth once they mature: